Yazd province: Cities

+According to the 2016 census, 971,355 people (over 85% of the population of Yazd province) live in the following cities:

 Geography

-Yazd province with the area of 129,285 km2 is situated in an oasis where the Dasht-e Kavir desert and the Dasht-e Lut desert meet.
+Yazd Province with the area of 129,285 km2 is situated in an oasis where the Dasht-e Kavir desert and the Dasht-e Lut desert meet.
 The city itself is sometimes called "the bride of the Kavir" because of its location, in a valley between Shir Kuh, the tallest mountain in the region at 4075 m above sea level, and Kharaneq.
 The city proper is located at 1203 m above sea-level, and covers 16000 km2.